SFDO-Tooling/CumulusCI/docs/robotframework.rst

 single file.

-When you create a page object class, you should start by inheriting from one of the following base classes provided by cumulusci.
+When you create a page object class, you should start by inheriting from one of the following base classes provided by CumulusCI.
 No matter which class your inherit from, your class gets the following predefined properties:

 - **self.object_name** - the name of the object related to the class.
 This is defined via the `object_name` parameter to the ``pageobject`` decorator.
+You should not add the namespace prefix in the dectorator.
+This attribute will automatically add the prefix from cumulusci.yml when necessary.

 - **self.builtin** - this is a reference to the robot framework ``BuiltIn`` library, and can be used to directly call built-in